Transfer pricing of intra-group financial transactions

-When we evaluate whether the arm’s length principle has been adhered to, we take account of the full facts and circumstances of all participating subsidiaries and other group entities.
-From the lender’s perspective, this may mean that the borrower company’s creditworthiness, solvency and future prospects are examined in greater detail.
-It can also mean that the borrower’s perspective should be evaluated by looking into the borrowed amount’s purpose of use.
+When evaluating whether the arm’s length principle has been adhered to, all the facts and circumstances of the participating group companies should be taken into account.
+From the lender’s perspective, this may mean that the borrowing company’s creditworthiness, solvency and future prospects are examined in greater detail or from the borrower’s perspective that the purpose of the borrowing should be evaluated thoroughly.

-Because there are differences between the financial instruments available in the market, the pricing of products or services may vary greatly.
-Not only the business transaction at hand (e.g. its contractual terms, the business interests that are involved), but also other factors have impact on pricing; these factors include the line of business, varying economic cycles, and government regulatory activity.
-After conducting an analysis of the group’s business, and after identifying the business transactions adequately, there must be a precise documentation of the transactions that were carried out.
-Later, the documentation may serve as evidence to prove the arm’s-length pricing of a financial transaction.
+The differences between the financial instruments available in the market may have an essential effect on the pricing of products or services.
+In transfer pricing, not only the business transaction at hand (e.g. its contractual terms, the business reasons), but also other factors may have an impact on pricing; these factors may include e.g. the line of business, varying economic cycles, and government regulatory activity.
+Besides conducting a functional analysis of the group’s business, and delineating the transactions accurately, there should also be a precise documentation of the transactions that were carried out.
+Later, the documentation may serve as evidence to prove the arm’s length pricing of a financial transaction.

-MNE groups often have a centralized finance department that obtains financing for the needs of the group’s business, identifies financial risks, evaluates the risks, etc. Typically, group finance also makes the necessary arrangements: it manages the group’s shared “intercompany” account, it oversees the loans to be issued between group entities, etc.
+MNE groups often have a centralised treasury function that obtains financing for the needs of the group’s business, identifies financial risks, evaluates the risks, etc. Typically, the treasury function is also in charge of the necessary arrangements: it manages the group’s cash pooling arrangement; it oversees the loans to be issued between group entities, etc.

-In conclusion, the role of the finance function may be quite significant.
-The way a particular MNE group has organised its finance may vary.
-This is affected by factors like group structure, lines of business, and others.
-There are MNE groups with a centralised finance function and others with a less centralised one.
-Importance is attached to proper identification of the business transactions and the full facts and circumstances when the transfer pricing of intra-group financial services is under our review.
-From this, it follows that it is not enough that merely the “finance function” name is used for identifying a certain activity.
+In conclusion, the role of the treasury function may be quite significant.
+The way a particular MNE group has organised its treasury function may vary.
+This is affected by factors like group structure and the complexity of its business operations.
+There are MNE groups with a centralised treasury function and others with a more decentralised form.

-To evaluate pricing, we must know how to identify the real transactions that take place.
-In addition, the risks to which the financial-services company is exposed to must be identified correctly.
-After we have analysed the case, we can make conclusions as to the proper arm’s-length level of compensation for the services rendered.
-Depending on the situation, pricing can be based on the financial-services company’s service offerings – on the other hand, there may be a more complicated intra-group activity going on.
-In the latter case, the pricing must additionally reflect the risks, including a credit risk, that the financial-services company has taken.
+In transfer pricing it is important to evaluate the functions actually performed by the treasury company and the risks to which it is exposed to.
+After analysing the case, it is possible to make conclusions about the proper arm’s length level of remuneration for the functions performed and risks assumed.
+Depending on the situation, pricing can be based on the services provided – on the other hand, there may be a more complicated intra-group activity going on.
+In the latter case, the pricing must additionally reflect the risks, including a credit risk that the treasury company has taken.

-Other issues to be considered in the transfer pricing of financing
+Other issues to be considered in the transfer pricing of financial transactions

 The following matters should also be considered:

-The arm's length principle is based on an approach that focuses on every subsidiary as a separate entity.
+The arm's length principle is based on an approach that focuses on every group company as a separate entity.
 This means that each group company is considered as a separate actor, independent of the group.
-However, if we are reviewing the issue of creditworthiness, all member companies of an MNE group are affected by the fact that they are group members, i.e. by the “implied support” they receive from the MNE group.
+However, when determining the creditworthiness of a group company, the effect of group membership should also be taken into account.
+This incidental benefit that the MNE is assumed to receive solely by virtue of group affiliation, is referred to as implicit support.

-From the lender’s perspective, the credit rating of a group member company can improve by virtue of the implied support.
-In this case, the results of an analysis would indicate that such a group member company, if it were to default on its debt repayments, would receive backing from the remaining MNE group members even if no legal guarantee commitment is made.
+From the lender’s perspective, the credit rating of a group company can improve by virtue of the implicit support.
+In this case, the results of an analysis would indicate that such a group company, if it were to default on its debt repayments, would receive support from the remaining MNE group members even if no legal guarantee commitment is made.

 The matters agreed between the parties in intra-group transfer pricing situations should be laid down in written agreements stating clearly the parties to the agreement, the purpose of the agreement and the rights and obligations of the parties.

-Whether or not financial transactions are arm’s length is generally verified by comparing the paid price with the prices of comparable business transactions between unrelated parties.
-Suitable business transactions in this regard are loan contracts.
-For this purpose, whenever we prepare comparisons to work with various analyses or when we conduct searches for comparables, they must focus on updated data.
-This approach is similar to what unassociated parties would do, because they would also rely on updated data from the market when they determine their pricing.
+Whether or not financial transactions are arm’s length is generally verified by comparing the used intercompany pricing with the pricing of comparable business transactions between unrelated parties.
+Suitable business transactions in this regard may be for example loan contracts.
+For this purpose, the comparability analysis and searches for comparables must be based on up-to-date data similarly as unrelated parties would act when determining the pricing of their transactions.

-For more information, see the OECD’s Transfer Pricing Guidance on Financial Transactions.
+For more information, see the OECD Transfer Pricing Guidance on Financial Transactions.